vitejs/vite/docs/guide/env-and-mode.md

 console.log(import.meta.env.DB_PASSWORD) // undefined
 ```

-Also vite uses [dotenv-expand](https://github.com/motdotla/dotenv-expand#what-rules-does-the-expansion-engine-follow) to expand the functionality of your environments out of the box, you can check the dependency rules to learn how to use it.
+Also vite uses [dotenv-expand](https://github.com/motdotla/dotenv-expand) to expand variables out of the box.
+To learn more about the syntax, check out [their docs](https://github.com/motdotla/dotenv-expand#what-rules-does-the-expansion-engine-follow).

 Note that if you want to use the `$` inside your environment value, you have to escape it with `\`.